material-motion/material-motion/concepts/patterns.md

 >
 > ![](../_assets/Intention-Tree.svg)
 >
-> We recommend that strongly-typed programming languages define Intention as empty protocols or interfaces:
+> We recommend that strongly-typed programming languages define Intention as empty protocols or interfaces.
+This allows existing entities to be described as Intentions.
 >
 >     protocol Intention {}
 >
-> For programming languages without protocols, we recommend defining Intention as an empty class:
+> Strongly-typed programming-languages lacking protocols or interfaces can create wrapper objects that subclass Intention.
 >
 >     abstract class Intention {}
 >     // C++